-Digital transformation has been a top priority for companies in recent years, but now many businesses are taking a closer look at the actively evolving concept of digitalization.
+Digital transformation has been a top priority for companies in recent years.
+But now many businesses are taking a closer look at the evolving concept of digitalization.

 Gartner says digitalization is “the use of digital technologies to change a business model and provide new revenue and value-producing opportunities; it is the process of moving to a digital business.”

-How Automation Complements Digitalization
+How Workflow Automation Complements Digitalization

 Companies increasingly need to do this because, while early technology improvements saved employees time in their daily work, the amount of rote administrative tasks now required to do the work often undermines productivity.

-Businesses that implement end-to-end process automation can free their employees from the tedium of tending to these administrative duties each day, enabling them to refocus their unique expertise and talents on projects that they find engaging and that the company finds strategically advantageous.
+Businesses that implement end-to-end process automation can free their employees from the tedium of tending to these administrative duties each day.
+This enables them to refocus their unique expertise and talents on projects that they find engaging and that the company finds strategically advantageous.

-Digitalization can provide stacking benefits, especially when a business uses the time saved from a successful automation project to automate even more processes and functions throughout the company.
+Digitalization can provide stacking benefits, especially when a business uses the time saved from a successful workflow automation project to automate even more processes and functions throughout the company.
 By doing so, businesses can steadily create even more organizational capacity to innovate and evolve.